Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 Mei 2026 04.56.28 UTC
+- WIB: Minggu, 10 Mei 2026 05.59.12 UTC
-- WITA: Minggu, 10 Mei 2026 05.56.28 UTC
+- WITA: Minggu, 10 Mei 2026 06.59.12 UTC
-- WIT: Minggu, 10 Mei 2026 06.56.28 UTC
+- WIT: Minggu, 10 Mei 2026 07.59.12 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational